sweetybsayani/Windows-Memory-Digital-Forensics-Lab/README.md

 Globomantics security team has detected unusual activity on one of their critical workstations.
 The system appears to be communicating with suspicious external IPs, but traditional antivirus tools haven't detected any malware.
 You've been called in to analyze a memory dump from the compromised machine to identify potential Dark Kittens malware, establish persistence mechanisms, and determine what data may have been exfiltrated.

-## Learning Objectives

-- Set up a memory forensics environment on Windows
-- Use Volatility to analyze Windows memory dumps
-- Identify suspicious processes, network connections, and malware artifacts
-- Extract forensic evidence to determine attack vectors
-- Document findings in a professional forensic report

 ## Lab Setup Instructions

 1. Clone the repository to your local machine: